Ferparishuertas/iobuilders/tokenized-money-poc/README.md

 > TBD continue

-So, given this requirements, the team needs are:
+So, given this requirements, the team needs roles that are:

-  - Expertise on AWS and automatization.
+  - Have expertise on AWS and automatization.
   - Seniority on UI development.
 Good skills on UX.
-  - A few backend developers, with strong knowledge in selected programming languages.
+  - Backend developers, with strong knowledge in selected programming languages.
 Also with good learning skills, to be able to work with smart contracts (Solidity), blockchain, Ethereum, etc.

 > TBD continue

 ## Culture

 > TBD.
-Talk about **BizSecDevOps** teams, product full-stack ownership, etc.
+Talk about **BizSecDevOps** teams, product full-stack ownership, responsability, autonomy, pair/mob programming, TDD/BDD,...

+> TBD Keep the systems up and running